jenkinsci/leanix-microservice-intelligence-plugin/README.md

 <br>
 <br>
-The configuration of the LeanIX Microservice Plugin is divided into three parts:
+The configuration of the LeanIX Value Stream Management Plugin is divided into three parts:

 * [Setting up secrets in the Jenkins administration](#setting-up-secrets-in-the-manage-jenkins-area),
 * [Central configuration of the plugin](#central-configuration-of-the-plugin),